winbench/bench/docs/src-content/guide/app-setup.md

 If the app has a resource archive, the executable can be one of many files.

 #### Installation {#typ-default-install}
+A _Default App_ can be installed, if it is not installed already.

 The installation of a default app is performed by the following steps:

 * Download the resource file or archive if not cached